-Methodology for the assessment of the equivalence of Third Country Professional Secrecy Standards with the Capital Requirements Directive for the purposes of EEA colleges
+Methodology for the assessment of the equivalence of Third Country Professional Secrecy Standards with the Capital Requirements Directive for the purposes of colleges of supervisors

-- 1. Article 131a of the revised Capital Requirements Directive (CRD)1 allows the participation of third countries' supervisory authorities in colleges of supervisors provided that they are subject to confidentiality requirements that are equivalent, in the opinion of all competent authorities, to the requirements under Chapter 1, Section 2 of the CRD. - 2.
-CEBS members have agreed to collate a set of criteria to be used within supervisory colleges against which any initial assessment would be conducted for the purposes of the participation of third countries' supervisory authorities in EEA colleges of supervisors. - 3.
-To ensure consistency across the three Lamfalussy committees, the following proposed methodology is based on CEIOPS' recent work on assessing the equivalence of conditions of professional secrecy and disclosure of confidential information in the context of the Reinsurance, Consolidated Life and Third Non-Life Insurance Directives2.
-In this case, assessing conditions will be in the context of the 'Capital Requirements Directive' (CRD) (Directive 2006/48/EC and Directive 2006/49/EC) as amended (Directive 2009/110/EC). - 4.
-The starting point in the CRD is Article 46, which provides that Member States may enter into agreements providing for information exchanges with the competent authorities or bodies of third countries as defined in Articles 47 and 48 of the CRD, only if the information disclosed is subject to guarantees of professional secrecy at least equivalent to those in the CRD, and the exchange of information must be for the purpose of performing the supervisory task of the authorities or bodies receiving the information. - 5.
-Accordingly, the methodology comprises: - key principles which encapsulate the standards of professional secrecy required by the CRD;
+- 1. Pursuant to Article 116 of the Directive 2013/36/EU (CRD)1 third countries' supervisory authorities may participate in colleges of supervisors provided that they are subject to confidentiality requirements that are equivalent, in the opinion of all competent authorities, to the requirements under Art.
+53 and 54 of the CRD. - 2.
+In order to support competent authorities in making such assessments and to promote a high degree of convergence and consistency in treatment of third countries, a set of criteria for the assessment was prepared. - 3.
+The following proposed methodology is built on former work of CEBS up onto the year 2010. - 4.
+The starting point in the CRD is Article 55, which provides that Member States may enter into agreements providing for information exchanges with the competent authorities or bodies of third countries as defined in Articles 56 and 57 of the CRD, only if the information disclosed is subject to guarantees of professional secrecy at least equivalent to those in the CRD, and the exchange of information must be for the purpose of performing the supervisory task of the authorities or bodies receiving the information. - 5.
+Accordingly, the methodology comprises: - key principles which encapsulate the standards of professional secrecy required by the CRD; - the objective that each principle seeks to achieve in accordance with the CRD; and - core indicators of equivalence, which provide guidance in determining whether provisions within the legal system of the relevant jurisdiction together with other factors, achieve those principles and objectives that follow from the wording of the CRD. - 6.
+The Network on Equivalence will perform the initial assessment of professional secrecy provisions of selected countries.
+The set of criteria outlined below will be used when assessing third countries' confidentiality provisions.

-1 Capital Requirements Directive (CRD) is a technical expression which comprises Directive 2006/48/EC and Directive 2006/49/EC.
-Please note that, in general, references to "Directive 2006/48/EC" and "Directive 2006/49/EC" or "CRD" refer to the amended versions of the Directives.
-The amending Directive can be found under: http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2009:302:0097:0119:EN:PDF
+1 Capital Requirements Directive (CRD) is a technical expression which in legal terms is Directive 2013/36/EU.
+Please note that, in general, references to õDirective 2013/36/EUö or õCRDö refer to the latest amended versions of the Directives.
+The Directive can be found under: http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32013L0036&from=EN